 Here is an example of a VHDL code.
 It generates 17.5MHz output clock from 250MHz clock using a 32-bit accumulator register:

 signal acc: std_logic_vector (31 downto 0); -- It is 32-bit phase accumulator.
-Change if different signal clk_main: std_logic; -- 250MHz main clock source signal clk_gen: std_logic; -- 17.5MHz generated clock signal process(clk_main) -- phase accumulator clock generator (adder) begin if (clk_main'event and clk_main = '1') then acc <= acc + 981707; -- use the calculated number to add it at each step end if; end process; clk_gen <= acc(31); -- use the highest bit of the accumulator for output clock (31 for 32-bit acc.)
+Change if different signal clk_main: std_logic; -- 250MHz main clock source signal clk_gen: std_logic; -- 17.5MHz generated clock signal process(clk_main) -- phase accumulator clock generator (adder) begin if (clk_main'event and clk_main = '1') then acc <= acc + 981707; -- use the calculated number to add it at each step end if; end process; clk_gen <= acc(31); -- use the highest bit of the accumulator for the output clock (31 for 32-bit acc.)

 The idea of this method is to have an accumulator register (usually at least 32-bit) to which a certain constant is added at each step of the main clock.
-It causes overflow after certain periods and the remainder goes to the next cycle causing another overflow after some cycles.
+It causes overflow after certain periods, and the remainder goes to the next cycle, causing another overflow after some cycles.
 The generated clock is the highest bit of the accumulator.
-On a certain step it will take one step less to overflow the accumulator, so the output clock time will be less on this step.
+It will take one step less to overflow the accumulator on a certain step so that the output clock time will be less on this step.
 The proportion between “long” and “short” timings determines the average output frequency.
-Higher input frequency will make the difference between “long” and “short” steps less, so the output signal becomes more accurate.
-Therefore, the disadvantage of this method is unstable duty cycle, especially when the main and the generated frequencies are too close.
+Higher input frequency will make the difference between “long” and “short” steps less, making the output signal more accurate.
+Therefore, the disadvantage of this method is an irregular duty cycle, especially when the main and the generated frequencies are too close.
 Here is an example of generating 15MHz clock with a 50MHz main clock:

 The last calculated parameter is the decimal number that needs to be added to the accumulator register at each step of the main clock.
-This number is used directly in VHDL code.
+This number is used directly in the VHDL code.